-LED tubes are often used with office lighting and can be used in both indirect and parabolic light fixtures.
+LED tubes are often used with office lighting and warehouse applications and can be used in both indirect and parabolic light fixtures.
 They work well in areas that implement climate control and have standard heights for the ceiling, including storage areas, mechanic garages, and fabrication floors.
 Almost any LED tube is a great, energy efficient alternative to fluorescent tubes.
 They also feature improved color rendering (CRI), burn out less frequently, and require less overall maintenance.

 Quick Menu – click below

 When installing or replacing your overhead lighting, it is important that you know about color temperature so you have lighting which is consistent spanning the entire coverage area of your application.
 Color temperature is rated on a scale called Kelvin (K) and color usually ranges between 2400k to 6500k.
 The colors available on the market will typically fall under 2700k, 4000k, 5000k and 6000k.
 Viribright features all major color ways, and we were among the first to make all major colors available universally across our entire product line.